 ‘My book of the year was Henry VIII and the Court (Ashgate), an essay collection edited by Tom Betteridge and Suzannah Lipscomb.
 The 17 historians involved in the project are all working at the coalface of history, collaboratively changing our perception of the king and his world.
 This will be the stuff of popular history in the future: read it here first.’

-Tessa Marlou van Gendt, University of Edinburgh, Journal of Northern Renaissance (July 2013); full review HERE
+Tessa Marlou van Gendt, Journal of Northern Renaissance

-‘The volume is genuinely interdisciplinary, drawing on literature, art history, architecture and drama to illuminate various aspects of the court … This is… a rich collection and one which adds depth and context to our otherwise somewhat over-politicised vision of Henry VIII’s court….
-The presentation generally is excellent and the publishers, no less than the editors, are to be congratulated upon this admirable collection.’
+‘genuinely interdisciplinary, drawing on literature, art history, architecture and drama to illuminate the court … this rich collection… adds depth and context to our otherwise somewhat over-politicised vision of Henry VIII’s court… excellent’